francesyu90/LibraryManagementSystem/README.md

 ### Running the application

-Here are a list of available shell commands
+Here is a list of available shell commands
 * list: List all libraries
 * create: Add a new library
 * delete: Delete a library